Ravikalakoti/CRM-App/README.md

 <b>View Blog Post:</b> View individual blog posts with full content and author details.<br>
 <b>Add New Blog Post:</b> Allow users to add new blog posts to share insights and updates.<br>
 <b>Author Profile:</b> Display author profiles with their details and a list of published blog posts.<br>
+<b>Follow/Unfollow Functionality:Implement functionality for users to follow and unfollow other users.<br>

 # Technologies Used:
 <b>Django:</b> A powerful Python web framework used for back-end development.<br>